Understanding Multimodal LLMs Under Distribution Shifts: An Information-Theoretic Approach: Information-theoretic Analysis on MLLM Performance Gap

-Although Theorem \ref{thm:emid_bound} holds for broader cases, Theorem \ref{thm:emid_bound_simple} is much simpler to analyze.
+Theorem \ref{thm:emid_bound} holds for broader cases, whereas Theorem \ref{thm:emid_bound_simple} is much simpler to analyze.
 Thus, we focus on the validation of Theorem \ref{thm:emid_bound_simple} in the following section.
 If we have some knowledge of the data-generating process of $P_{\mathbf{X}Y}$ and $Q_{\mathbf{X}Y}$, we can choose the one that is suitable for given distributions.
-In summary, both Theorem \ref{thm:emid_bound_simple} and \ref{thm:emid_bound} {\textit{provide an analytic tool to characterize the performance gap of MLLM, representing the first formal framework for evaluating MLLM under distribution shifts.}}
+Although the bounds in both theorems are not such tight, they help us to understand the source of the MLLM performance gap.
+That is, both Theorem \ref{thm:emid_bound_simple} and \ref{thm:emid_bound} {\textit{provide an analytic tool to characterize the performance gap of MLLM, representing the first formal framework for evaluating MLLM under distribution shifts.}}